Nicholas0350/portfolio_management-/README.md

 This style of trading serves as a proxy for borrowing/lending in the cash markets & taking advantage of movements in the yield curve.

 There's also calculators for equities

+# Tech/framework used

+Python & its respective libraries, Flask, React & of course the ever lovable Ruby.